435-590-9498

 Optimal Targets:

-Bright planets, big nebulae, open star clusters, asterisms, and double stars, our Moon
+Bright planets, big nebulae, open star clusters, asterisms, double stars, and our Moon

 H2G2 Eponym:

 Analogy: Unlike "The Hubble" and other space telescopes, our Fenchurch does NOT fly (i.e. orbit Earth), and we would never throw her at the ground in hopes of missing.
-Nevertheless because she is exceedingly portable for a professional telescope, she is the refractor, all astronomers dream of working with.
-We intentionally avoid saying we "own" Fenchurch because that always seems to be the mistake of complacency that Arthur makes right before the love of his life vanishes, yet again.
+Nevertheless, because she is exceedingly portable for a professional telescope, she is the refractor all astronomers dream of working with.
+We intentionally avoid saying we "own" Fenchurch because that always seems to be the mistake of complacency that Arthur makes right before the love of his life vanishes yet again.

 Picture